orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 So there are two different types of Regions on who holds truth: "" & "", one can be distributed much easier than the other.

 If locations are only able to receive X number of requests per second.
 Prefer requests from some nearby location, and do a full 360 sweep or perspectives within some render distance and what to render there. and communicate that to nearby nodes.
 So that nearby node, say 1 render distance away, only needs to parse that 360 sweep once, instead of traversing it all himself
 - lowering density of information at each successive step X m away.
-You need 2x the number of pixels needed to provide
+You need 2x the number of pixels needed to render it provide good quality?
+	- What about people using zoom-in at some point: That would move their location to something closer to some other node in the system?; If everyone was doing that, you'd have more t

 Then reserve % of traffic for this communication between nodes.